Strongly coupled giant-atom waveguide quantum electrodynamics: Single giant atom

-We plot in Fig. \ref{fig2}(a) the time evolution of the excited-state poplulation $|c(t)|^2$ of the giant atom in different values of the coupling strength $g_0$ when $d=1$ and $\Delta=-0.6h$ by numerically calculating Eq. \eqref{intfgr}.
-The exact dynamics exhibits rich behaviors, including the asymptotical damping to zero when $g_0=0.4h$, the stabilization to a constant when $g_0=1.2h$, and the periodic oscillation when $g_0=2.7h$.
-The energy spectrum in Fig. \ref{fig2}(b) indicates that two branches of BOC energies separate the spectrum into three regions, i.e., the regions without BOC when $g_0\le 0.5h$, one BOC when $g_0\in (0.5,1.6]h$, and two BOCs when $g_0>1.6h$.
-The lower branch belongs to the type-I BOC, which is caused by the Van Hove singularity of $Y(E)$ at $E=-2h$.
-The upper branch belongs to the type-II BOC, whose formation matches to the condition \eqref{bsII}.
-Figure \ref{fig2}(c) reveals that the steady-state population numerically calculated from Eq. \eqref{intfgr} shows a good agreement with the one evaluated from the energies of the BOCs in Eq. \eqref{stdfm}.
+We plot in Fig. \ref{fig2}(a) the time evolution of the excited-state population $|c(t)|^2$ of the giant atom in different values of the coupling strength $g_0$ when $d=1$ and $\Delta=-0.6h$ by numerically calculating Eq. \eqref{intfgr}.
+The exact dynamics exhibits rich behavior, including the asymptotical damping to zero when $g_0=0.4h$, the stabilization to a constant when $g_0=1.2h$, and the periodic oscillation when $g_0=2.7h$.
+Solving Eq. \eqref{eisptm} numerically, we obtained the energy spectrum of the total system [see Fig. \ref{fig2}(b)].
+It indicates that two branches of BOC energies separate the spectrum into three regions, i.e., the regions without BOC when $g_0\le 0.5h$, one BOC when $g_0\in (0.5,1.6]h$, and two BOCs when $g_0>1.6h$.
+The lower branch belongs to the type-I BOC, which is caused by the van Hove singularity of $Y(E)$ at $E=-2h$.
+The upper branch belongs to the type-II BOC, whose formation is consistent with the condition \eqref{bsII}.
+Figure \ref{fig2}(c) reveals that the steady-state population numerically calculated from Eq. \eqref{intfgr} shows good agreement with the one evaluated from the energies of the BOCs in Eq. \eqref{stdfm}.
 This proves the one-to-one correspondence between the rich dynamical behaviors and the energy-spectrum features.
 The dominant role played by the bound states in the dynamics is confirmed by the results in different $\Delta$ when $g_0=0.8h$ and $d=3$, see Fig. \ref{fig2}(d).
 The type-I BOC with $E^\text{boc}<-2h$ always exists.
 The type-II BOC is abruptly formed when $\Delta>0.08h$.
 An exception occurs at $\Delta=-h$, where a BIC obeying the condition \eqref{bicccd} is present. $|c(t)|^2$ evolves to a nonzero value in the regime with one BOC and to a lossless oscillation with frequency $|E^\text{boc}_1-E^\text{boc}_2|$ or $|E^\text{boc}-E^\text{bic}|$ in the regimes with two BOCs or one BIC and one BOC.
 The numerical results match those evaluated from $E^\text{boc}$ and $E^\text{bic}$ via Eq. \eqref{stdfm}, see Fig. \ref{fig2}(e).
-However, these rich dynamical behaviors are not captured by the WW approximation \cite{PhysRevResearch.2.043014,PhysRevA.108.013704}, under which the results exclusively show the damping to zero irrespective of the value of $\Delta$ [see Fig. \ref{fig2}(f)].
+However, these rich dynamical behaviors are not captured by the WW approximation \cite{PhysRevResearch.2.043014,PhysRevA.108.013704}, under which the results exclusively show the damping to zero irrespective of the value of $\Delta$ [see the black solid line in Fig. \ref{fig2}(f)].